Battle of Mount Lycaeum

-The Battle of Mount Lycaeum was a battle fought between Sparta led by Cleomenes III and the Achaean League commanded by Aratus.
+The Battle of Mount Lycaeum was fought between Sparta led by Cleomenes III and the Achaean League commanded by Aratus.
 It was the first major battle of the Cleomenean War.
 The battle occurred at Mount Lycaeum on the border of Elis and Arcadia and ended in a Spartan victory.

 Prelude

 In 229 BC, Cleomenes III, King of Sparta, initiated a campaign with the aim of extending the regional power of his kingdom.
 This was opposed by the major power in the Peloponnese, the Achaean League.
 In an attempt to curtail the resurgent power of Sparta, the Achaeans led by their strategos, Aratus, unsuccessfully attempted to re-capture the cities of Tegea and Orchomenus.
 This failure was made worse when a vastly numerically superior Achaean army commanded by Aristomachos of Argos declined to offer battle to the army of Cleomenes.

 Though these failures were offset to some extent by the occupation of Caphyae, a city that had previously been taken over by Cleomenes, the Spartan ascendancy in the war was becoming apparent.
 Ptolemy III of Egypt, who had been supporting the Achaean campaign against Macedon, shifted his financial backing from the Achaean League to Sparta.
 Ptolemy based this on the assumption that Sparta would be a more useful ally in counterbalancing Macedon.